tillbiskup/evedata/docs/architecture.rst

     Shall fill modes be something to change in a viewer?
 And which fill modes are used in practice (and do we have any chance to find this out)?

 For numpy set operations, see in particular :func:`numpy.intersect1d` and :func:`numpy.union1d`.
 Operating on more than two arrays can be done using :func:`functools.reduce`, as mentioned in the numpy documentation (with examples).
+Helpful may be :func:`numpy.digitize` as well.

 .. admonition:: Points to discuss further (without claiming to be complete)